pumpncode/balatro-highest-priestess/manual.md

 }
 ```
 If you want to allow different letters to correspond to the same suit, see the `nonunique` option in the Pattern Options section.

+### Special Patterns

+This is the list of all possible special patterns.
+If specified, the special pattern must match along with the rank and suit ones.

+- `debuffed`: Matches a Debuffed card.
+- `editioned`: Matches a card with an Edition.
+- `nondebuffed`: Matches a card that is not Debuffed.

 ### Pattern Options